As promised, here’s a selection of newfound designs and colorways added to my 1930s MJM (mystery jewelry maker) database.

 This mocha/tan watchband style mesh choker is a sibling of the salmon pink one found in The Mystery Jewelry Maker Returns.
 This tan color is also found on their tubular mesh and small box chains paired with their medium and/or chocolate brown paint.
 It is 16″ long.

-Although this cutout small bow may seem the same, at first glance, as the one appearing on a mesh bracelet in A Trio of Discoveries, it is not.
+Although this cutout small bow may seem the same, at first glance, as the one appearing in the second photo below (and which is shown in the Trio of MJM Discoveries post), it is not.

 A detail-shot comparison reveals that they are, in fact, different castings.
 This new (blue bracelet) bow is the first I’ve seen of this second version, and it has been duly added to the Index thumbnail gallery as “cutout bow style B.” Like all their flat mesh bracelets this one is 7″ long.